kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/main.cljs_

-Next, let's add the pieces that we need in the api and command dispatcher.
+Next, let's add the pieces that we need in the API and command dispatcher.
 First, the API needs two functions - one to perform the update and another to fetch a single note.
-The update endpoint does not return the updated note, so we need to do a fetch after we update the note to ensure that our copy is up to date.
+The update endpoint does not return the updated note, so we follow up the update with a fetch to ensure that our copy is up to date.

 ```clojure
 (defn update-note! [note]